Armay2/Armay2/README.md

 ### Hi there ! 👋

-I'm Arnaud, a french iOS developer !
+I'm Arnaud, a french free-lance iOS developer !
 Passionate about new technologies and innovations of all kinds !

-- 🔭 I'm currently working on iPad Apps at onepoint for NISSAN - AMIEO (Africa, Middle East, India, Europe and Oceania)
+- 🔭 I'm look for a new client !
 - 🌱 I'm currently leaning Clean Architecture
 - 💬 Ask me about Swift - SwiftUI
 - 😀 Pronouns: He/him